TekTes/Remote_Sensing_Digital_Image_Analysis/_episodes/115-Module_1-Lecture 15-Classification some more detail.md

 ---
-title: Module 1 Lecture 15 - Classification: some more detail
+title: Module 1 Lecture 15 - Classification - some more detail
 teaching:
 exercises:
 questions: